 Like Python, in Go there is often “one right way to do things”, although that phrase is not so commonly used as in the Pythonist community.
 The compiler is renowed for its strictness.
 Things that would at most be warnings in other languages - e.g. unused imports, unused variables - are hard compiler errors in Go.
 At first that may seem like a draconian buzzkill - but soon you will begin to appreciate how clean and cruft-free it keeps your code.

 No question about it - Go is blazing fast.
 Despite a still young compiler with minimal speed optimizations, Go regularly scores at or near the top of inter-language benchmark comparisons.
 That’s because Go is statically typed, compiled - and although garbage-collected, allows the programmer some degree of control over memory usage.

 To a large degree Go follows Python’s “batteries included” philosophy.
 Although there are not yet as many 3rd party libraries as there are for Python, nevertheless Go’s standard library provides a solid foundation for many modern programming tasks.
 Built-in support for serving HTTP, de/serializing JSON, template rendering, and strong cryptography make Go ideal for modern web services development.

 Go is frequently - and favorably - compared with Python and Ruby for programmer productivity.
-It’s clean elegant syntax, unobtrusive static typing, optional duck typing, batteries-included standard library, lighting-fast compiliation, and support for a variety of modern continuous integrtion tools make Go a productivity champion.
+Its clean and elegant syntax, unobtrusive static typing, optional duck typing, batteries-included standard library, lighting-fast compiliation, and support for a variety of modern continuous integration tools make Go a productivity champion.